laravel/docs/filesystem.md

     Storage::disk('photos')->assertMissing('missing.jpg');
     Storage::disk('photos')->assertMissing(['missing.jpg', 'non-existing.jpg']);

+    // Assert that the number of files in a given directory matches the expected count...
+    Storage::disk('photos')->assertCount('/wallpapers', 2);

     // Assert that a given directory is empty...
     Storage::disk('photos')->assertDirectoryEmpty('/wallpapers');

-    // Assert that the number of files in path equals the expected count...
-    Storage::disk('photos')->assertCount('./', 2);
 });
 ```